 The Department sets a General Written Examination at the end of spring semester of the first year based on the subject material in the two graduate core courses 20.420 and 20.440.
 The Graduate Program Committee constructs this examination and arranges for its grading and adjudicating of the students’ performances.
 Students must sit for this examination after the first two semesters in residence.

 The examination is given in one day (2 questions, each two hours long, open book and notes).
 Questions focus on material from each of the two core subjects.

-In considering the students' successful completion of the written exam, the Graduate Program Committee considers as an integrated whole the student's performance in the core subjects, other subjects, and the student's progress in pursuing a research program, along with his/her performance on the exam itself.
+In considering the students' successful completion of the written exam, the Graduate Program Committee considers as an integrated whole the student's performance in the core subjects, other subjects, and the student's progress in pursuing a research program, along with their performance on the exam itself.
 If the Committee deems a student as having successfully satisfied all of the above as an integrated whole, they become a Qualified Doctoral Registrant and are eligible to sit for the Oral Examination in the second year.